Jacob Kelley House – Hartsville, South Carolina

 Students and other visitors are treated to an authentic farm settlement experience and are told the story of the Union occupation within the walls where it took place.

-The Jacob Kelley House is listed in the National Register, which adds the following details:
+The Jacob Kelley House is listed in the National Register:

 The Jacob Kelley House is significant as a fine example of architectural evolvement, from a one-story log house typical of early South Carolina upcountry settlement into the simple, functional plantation house that later became typical of the Pee Dee farm area and of much upcountry home building in the 19th century.
 The original log portion of the house predates 1830.
 The home was enlarged, weatherboarded, and a second story added circa 1830-1840.
 Several years later its size was almost doubled when a two-story annex was added on its west side.
 The walls and ceilings are of wide, hand-planed boards.
 An original mantel is of hand-carved heart pine.